 “This can’t go on, you know. – The staring,” she elucidated when he did exactly what she’d decided to confront him about- stared at her.
 But this time his unreadable expression melted away to reveal embarrassment.

-“Though now it’s different ‘cos, hello?
-You can’t not look at me while I’m yammering on at you, but you know what I mean.”
+“Though obviously right now it’s different ‘cos, hello?
+You can’t not look at me while I’m yammering on at you -, but you know what I mean.”
 She added pointedly.

-“I’m, uh…” swallowing again nodding, kicking himself for sounding like a retard, he just closed his mouth.
+“I’m, uh, um…” swallowing again nodding; mentally kicking himself for sounding like a simpleton, he just closed his mouth.

 “Don’t you get it?”
 Angel shook his head dumbly and watched as she rolled her eyes and let out an annoyed breath.

 “If I start ignoring my warning system, then one day it could get me killed.
 And I don’t want that, thanks very much!
-So I thought of a way to solve both our problems.”
-An arm came from behind her back and she slapped something on the desk, but Angel was still distracted by the word ‘killed’.
+So, I’ve thought of a way to solve both our problems.”
+A hand came from behind her back and she slapped something on the desk, but Angel was still distracted by the word ‘killed’.

 Cordy stepped back and propped her hands on her hips.
 “I’m still mad at you, and still don’t really wanna share air chatting niceties, but if you leave me alone to get over it, then…maybe I might.”
 She paused as his eyes suddenly became focused and intent on her face.